Understanding Fact Recall in Language Models: Why Two-Stage Training Encourages Memorization but Mixed Training Teaches Knowledge: Appendix / Supplemental Material

-\subsubsection{QA dataset}
+\subsubsection{QA Dataset}

 For each individual, we generated six fixed questions corresponding to the six attributes.
 The question served as the prompt, and the model generated the attribute as the answer.
 Accuracy was again computed by exact match.
 Examples: \begin{itemize} \item \textit{What is the birth date of Meghan Charles?
 November 10, 2092.} \item \textit{What is the birth city of Meghan Charles?
 Amyville, GA.} \item \textit{Which university did Meghan Charles study?
-Cedar Crest College.} \item \textit{What is the job of Meghan Charles ? chartered public finance accountant.} \item \textit{Which company did Meghan Charles work for?"
+Cedar Crest College.} \item \textit{What is the job of Meghan Charles ? chartered public finance accountant.} \item \textit{Which company did Meghan Charles work for?
 Henson, Ellis and Sexton.} \item \textit{What is the blood type of Meghan Charles ?
 O-.} \end{itemize}

-\subsection{Details on BIO/QA fine-tuning}
+\subsection{Details on BIO/QA Fine-Tuning}

-We fine-tuned all models using the AdamW optimizer with an initial learning rate of 0.0001 and cosine learning rate decay on NVIDIA A100 40GB.
+\textbf{Hyperparameters.} We fine-tuned all models using the AdamW optimizer with an initial learning rate of 0.0001 and cosine learning rate decay on NVIDIA A100 80GB.
 All models were trained with next-token prediction.
 For BIO fine-tuning and mixed training, we used a linear warm-up of 1,600 steps and a batch size of 32.
 For QA fine-tuning, we used no warm-up and a batch size of 256.
 Table~\ref{table:num_bioqa_updates} summarizes the total number of training updates for each model setting.
 The estimated the total GPU compute time in fine-tuning models is 281.22 hours without taking preliminary or failed experiments (that didn’t make it into the paper) into consideration.

 Figure~\ref{fig:finetuned_llm_performance} shows the performance of fine-tuned models.
 Both the QA-tuned and Mix-tuned models perform well on data seen during training.
 Specifically, they retain biographical facts (BIO Accuracy $\ge$ 88.7\%) and adapt well to the question-answer format (QA in\_dist accuracy $\ge$ 98.1\%).
-However, the QA-tuned model struggles to generalize to novel questions in QA out\_dist.
-In contrast, the Mix-tuned model maintains strong performance (over 48.9\% accuracy) on the unseen QA set, demonstrating superior generalization.
+Figure~\ref{fig:qwen_pythia_per_attr} shows the per-attribute QA accuracy of Pythia and Qwen models.